nicecatch/acheronte/README.md

 ####Step 5:
 Add configuration inside machine registry as explained below

+####Step 5b
+Define a whitelist of permitted sites (example can be found below).
+No or empty whitelist is considered as full access to sites

 ####Step 6:
 Install extension through Chrome Store or force install policy and restart Chrome

 ## Registry configuration
     An example can be found inside native/create_configuration.reg

+## Whitelist configuration
+    An example can be found inside native/create_whitelist.reg

 ### Tested on
 Windows 10 x64 + Chrome 56.0.2924.21 beta (64-bit)